 - Schedule for 20 years with increase in EMI to realistic levels (depending on job promotions, etc)

 - Schedule for a non-aggressive, realistic home loan payment (increase in EMI and part-payment)

 After learning about the amortization schedules and the way this works, I wrote a calculator to help myself with this.
 You can find it here:

 I would highly recommend you play with it and find your own sweet spot.
 If you stumble upon any errors, please do let me know (though I have verified the calculations with my banks schedule and they match up).

 The table generated can easily be COPY-PASTED into excel for further analysis, etc.

 Hoping this post has been useful to you.
-Happy home-loan-hacking!
+Happy home-loan-hacking and apply here!